facebook/zstd/lib/README.md

 - While invoking `make libzstd`, it's possible to define build macros `ZSTD_LIB_COMPRESSION, ZSTD_LIB_DECOMPRESSION`, `ZSTD_LIB_DICTBUILDER`, and `ZSTD_LIB_DEPRECATED` as `0` to forgo compilation of the corresponding features.
 This will also disable compilation of all dependencies (eg. `ZSTD_LIB_COMPRESSION=0` will also disable dictBuilder).

-- There are some additional build macros that can be used to minify the decoder.
+- There are a number of options that can help minimize the binary size of `libzstd`.

+  The first step is to select the components needed (using the above-described `ZSTD_LIB_COMPRESSION` etc.).

+  The next step is to set `ZSTD_LIB_MINIFY` to `1` when invoking `make`.
+This disables various optional components and changes the compilation flags to prioritize space-saving.

-  Zstandard often has more than one implementation of a piece of functionality, where each implementation optimizes for different scenarios.
+  Detailed options: Zstandard's code and build environment is set up by default to optimize above all else for performance.
+In pursuit of this goal, Zstandard makes significant trade-offs in code size.
+For example, Zstandard often has more than one implementation of a particular component, with each implementation optimized for different scenarios.
 For example, the Huffman decoder has complementary implementations that decode the stream one symbol at a time or two symbols at a time.
 Zstd normally includes both (and dispatches between them at runtime), but by defining `HUF_FORCE_DECOMPRESS_X1` or `HUF_FORCE_DECOMPRESS_X2`, you can force the use of one or the other, avoiding compilation of the other.
 Similarly, `ZSTD_FORCE_DECOMPRESS_SEQUENCES_SHORT` and `ZSTD_FORCE_DECOMPRESS_SEQUENCES_LONG` force the compilation and use of only one or the other of two decompression implementations.
-The smallest binary is achieved by using `HUF_FORCE_DECOMPRESS_X1` and `ZSTD_FORCE_DECOMPRESS_SEQUENCES_SHORT`.
+The smallest binary is achieved by using `HUF_FORCE_DECOMPRESS_X1` and `ZSTD_FORCE_DECOMPRESS_SEQUENCES_SHORT` (implied by `ZSTD_LIB_MINIFY`).

-  For squeezing the last ounce of size out, you can also define `ZSTD_NO_INLINE`, which disables inlining, and `ZSTD_STRIP_ERROR_STRINGS`, which removes the error messages that are otherwise returned by `ZSTD_getErrorName`.
+  For squeezing the last ounce of size out, you can also define `ZSTD_NO_INLINE`, which disables inlining, and `ZSTD_STRIP_ERROR_STRINGS`, which removes the error messages that are otherwise returned by `ZSTD_getErrorName` (implied by `ZSTD_LIB_MINIFY`).

+  Finally, when integrating into your application, make sure you're doing link- time optimation and unused symbol garbage collection (via some combination of, e.g., `-flto`, `-ffat-lto-objects`, `-fuse-linker-plugin`, `-ffunction-sections`, `-fdata-sections`, `-fmerge-all-constants`, `-Wl,--gc-sections`, `-Wl,-z,norelro`, and an archiver that understands the compiler's intermediate representation, e.g., `AR=gcc-ar`).
+Consult your compiler's documentation.

 - While invoking `make libzstd`, the build macro `ZSTD_LEGACY_MULTITHREADED_API=1` will expose the deprecated `ZSTDMT` API exposed by `zstdmt_compress.h` in